-The Faculty of VCA and MCM draws together two historically distinguished Melbourne arts institutions to form a dynamic and youthful creative and performing arts research culture in Australia’s premier research university.
+The Faculty of Fine Arts and Music draws together two historically distinguished Melbourne arts institutions to form a dynamic and youthful creative and performing arts research culture in Australia’s premier research university.

-Research at the Faculty of VCA & MCM is youthful and vital, motivated by curiosity, courage and passion, and supported by a spirit of collaboration.
+Research at the Faculty of Fine Arts and Music is youthful and vital, motivated by curiosity, courage and passion, and supported by a spirit of collaboration.
 A productive tension exists between tradition and experimental approaches to research, and between art based research and artistic research.
 Internationally and nationally acclaimed artists pursue practice-led research across a wide range of art forms, and internationally recognised scholars work across more traditional modes of research.
 Whether you are interested in coming to Melbourne as a student, graduate researcher, visitor or future colleague, we offer a dynamic and youthful creative research culture in Australia’s premier research institution, The University of Melbourne.

 Research Centres and Units

 Wilin Centre for Indigenous Arts and Cultural Development

 For over 15 years, the Wilin Centre for Indigenous Arts and Cultural Development has connected Indigenous visual, design and performing artists with a pathway to their future in the arts.

 Creative Arts Therapies Research Unit